Point72/csp/docs/wiki/how-tos/Write-IO-Adapters.md

 #### GenericPushAdapter

-If you dont need as much control as PushInputAdapter provides, or if you have some existing source of data on a thread you cant control, another option is to use the higher-level abstraction csp.GenericPushAdapter. csp.GenericPushAdapter wraps a csp.PushInputAdapter implementation internally and provides a simplified interface.
+If you dont need as much control as PushInputAdapter provides, or if you have some existing source of data on a thread you can't control, another option is to use the higher-level abstraction csp.GenericPushAdapter. csp.GenericPushAdapter wraps a csp.PushInputAdapter implementation internally and provides a simplified interface.
 The downside of csp.GenericPushAdapter is that you lose some control of when the input feed starts and stop.